collinbarrett/collinbarrett.github.io/_posts/2016-01-20-show-all-tags-wordpress-post-editor.md

 ---

 When editing a post in the WordPress post editor, there is a link in the sidebar “tags” section that reads “Choose from the most used tags.”
-To improve my blog’s navigability and SEO, I want to use a significant amount (within reason) of tags, and I want to do my best to ensure that I apply them to all possible posts.
+To improve my blog's navigability and SEO, I want to use a significant amount (within reason) of tags, and I want to do my best to ensure that I apply them to all possible posts.
 I was finding this difficult to do without being able to show all of the existing tags in the WordPress post editor.